How long you can stay on an AEWV

 - other work visas such as a Post Study Work Visa, partnership-based visa, working holiday visa.

-Interim visas and the total time you can stay
+Interim Visas and the total time you can stay

-Any other time spent on an Interim Visa, for example, if you are moving from a student visa, or a visitor visa to an AEWV, will not count towards the total time you can stay.
-The total time you can stay, or maximum continuous stay will start when your AEWV is approved.
+Any other time spent on an Interim Visa will not count towards the total time you can stay.
+For example, if you are moving from a student visa, or a visitor visa to an AEWV.
+The total time you can stay will start when your AEWV is approved.

 Applying for another AEWV